quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints SHOULD issue at least one unused connection ID with an unused path identifier.

-An endpoint maintains a set of connection IDs received from its peer for each path, any of which it can use when sending packets, as the same in {{QUIC-TRANSPORT}}.
+An endpoint maintains a set of connection IDs received from its peer for each path, any of which it can use when sending packets, as specified in {{Section 5.1 of QUIC-TRANSPORT}}.
 In the multipath extension, each connection ID belongs to one path specified by the Path Identifier field of MP_NEW_CONNECTION_ID frame in {{mp-new-conn-id-frame}}.
 The connection IDs used during the handshake belong to the initial path with Path ID 0.
+Usually, it is desired to provide at least one more connection ID for for all used path and at least one for an unused Path ID, to allow for migration and opening of new paths.

+If the client has used all the allocated connection IDs, it is supposed to retire those that are not used anymore, and the server is supposed to provide replacements, as specified in {{Section 5.1.1. of QUIC-TRANSPORT}}.
 Sending a MP_RETIRE_CONNECTION_ID frame indicates that the connection ID will not be used anymore.
 If the path is still active, the peer SHOULD replace it with a new connection ID using a MP_NEW_CONNECTION_ID frame.